Jamey Jewells

-Jamey Jewells (born August 23, 1989) is Canadian 1.0 point wheelchair basketball player, who has played for Team Canada and the Trier Dolphins in Germany.
+Jamey Jewells (born August 23, 1989) is a Canadian 1.0 point wheelchair basketball player, who has played for Team Canada and the Trier Dolphins in Germany.
 She was born in Sydney, Nova Scotia, and raised in Donkin, Nova Scotia.

 Jewells began playing basketball at the age of seven.
 In 2003, at the age of fourteen, she was severely injured in a car accident, breaking several ribs and her T12-L1 vertebrae, forcing her to spend close to two years in the hospital.
 Her occupational therapist suggested to her wheelchair basketball to help her recovery.
 She had to take some time off from 2007 to 2009 due to health and school, and didn't return until 2010.
 When she did come back, she ended up withdrawing from the Marconi Campus of Nova Scotia Community College in Sydney, so she could focus on her training.

 She has played basketball in every province of Canada, the United States, Osaka, Japan, and in Quakenbrück, Germany.
 In May 2011 she played in Manchester, England.
 She played in the 2012 Paralympic Games in London, England, and in 2013, was awarded a Queen Elizabeth II Diamond Jubilee Medal.
 She was part of the team that won a gold medal at the 2014 Women's World Wheelchair Basketball Championship in Toronto in July 2014, and silver at the 2015 Parapan American Games in August 2015.